What Is Business Sustainability?

 But, it’s also worth noting that businesses that think about the future and their wider impacts on society and the planet see real benefits.
 These include:

-There is also growing evidence that these companies perform better in the long term.
+There is also growing evidence that these sustainable companies perform better in the long term.[3]
 The biggest challenge is that there are so many distractions, including shareholder pressures for short-term results, that businesses can lose sight of sustainability.

-how being sustainable benefits businesses
+A visual representation of how being sustainable benefits businesses - Network for Business Sustainability

 Examples of business sustainability